-Level of detail requirement Reg 2.5(3) The safety case for the facility must also contain a detailed description of the safety man agement system that: (f) provides for inspection, testing and maintenance of the equipment and hardware that are the physical control measures for those risks.
+- Reg 2.5(4)The safety case for the facility must also contain a detailed description of the safety management system that: - (f) provides for inspection, testing and maintenance of the equipment and hardware that are the physical control measures for those risks.

-Reg 2.21(3) The safety case for a facility must also specify: (b) a frequency of periodic inspection and testing of pipe emergency shut-down valves that can reasonably be expected to ensure that they will operate correctly in an emergency.
+Content requirement Reg 2.21(3) The safety case for a facility must also specify: (b) a frequency of periodic inspection and testing of pipe emergency shut-down valves that can reasonably be expected to ensure that they will operate correctly in an emergency.